-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you, even if you haven't paid your deductible.
-Call Member Services for more information.
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
+Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's "Drug List."
+Our plan covers most adult Part D vaccines at no cost to you even if you haven't paid your deductible.
+Refer to your plan's "Drug List" or contact Member Services for coverage and cost sharing details about specific vaccines.

-There are two parts to our coverage of Part D vaccinations
+There are two parts to our coverage of Part D vaccinations:

 - The first part of coverage is the cost of the vaccine itself. - The second part of coverage is for the cost of giving you the vaccine.
-(This is sometimes called the "administration" of the vaccine.)
+(This is sometimes called the administration of the vaccine.)